Nechirvan Barzani

-Nechirvan Idris Barzani (نيجرفان بارزاني; نێچیرڤان بارزانی; born 21 September 1976) is an Iraqi Kurdish politician serving as the second President of the Kurdistan Region.
+Nechirvan Idris Barzani (نێچیرڤان بارزانی; born 21 September 1966) is a Kurdish politician serving as the second President of the Kurdistan Region.
 He was elected into office by the Kurdistan Region Parliament in June 2019.
 Nechirvan Barzani was appointed as Vice President of the Kurdistan Democratic Party since 2010.
 He previously served as Prime Minister of the Kurdistan Regional Government from March 2007 to August 2009 and March 2012 to May 2019.
-Nechirvan Barzani is also the founder of the University of Kurdistan Hewlêr, the Kurdistan Region's top-ranked university.
+Nechirvan Barzani is also the founder of the University of Kurdistan Hewlêr.

 Early years

 Nechirvan Barzani was born in 1966 in Barzan, Kurdistan Region.
 The name Nêçîrvan means hunter.
 Barzani's surname originates from his birthplace of Barzan.
 He is the grandson of Mustafa Barzani, the founder of the Kurdistan Democratic Party (KDP).

 Education and personal life

 Nechirvan Barzani studied politics and international relations at the University of Tehran, Iran.
 He is fluent in Kurdish, Persian, and English.
 He is married to Nabila Barzani and they have five children: Idris, Cheyavan, Danyal, Ranya and Maya.